Aleksandra Ekster: Personal life

+Nikolai Ekster died in 1918 in Kiev.
+In 1920 she married a Moscow actor Georgiy Georgievich Nekrasov.

 In 1924, Aleksandra Ekster and her husband emigrated to France and settled in Paris, where she initially became a professor at the Academie Moderne.
 From 1926 to 1930, Ekster was a professor at Fernand Léger's Académie d'Art Contemporain.
 In 1933, she began creating beautiful and original illuminated manuscripts (gouache on paper), perhaps the most important works of the last phase of her life.
 The "Callimaque" manuscript (c.
 1939, the text being a French translation of a hymn by Hellenistic poet Callimachus) is widely regarded as her masterpiece.
+From 1933 her work was limited as her health was declining with heart disease.
 In 1936, she participated in the exhibition Cubism and Abstract Art in New York and went on to have solo exhibitions in Prague and in Paris.
-She was a book illustrator for the publishing company Flammarion in Paris from 1936 until her death in the Paris suburb of Fontenay-aux-Roses.
+She was a book illustrator for the publishing company Flammarion.
+She drew illustrations for several poetry books and for three of Marie Colmont's children's books, which were published from 1939 to 1940.

+During World War II, she and her husband lived in harsh poverty.
+After her husband died in 1945, her last work was a sculpture of an angel, which would be placed above what would be their joint grave site.
+She died in Paris in 1949 and is buried at the cemetery of Fontenay-aux-Roses.

 During the past few decades, her reputation has increased dramatically, as have the prices of her works.
 As a consequence, several fakes have appeared on the market in recent years.